3rd grade quotation marks in dialogue worksheets

-Quotation marks wrap the exact words a speaker says, and a comma connects the speech to its tag: "Let's go," said Maya, or Maya said, "Let's go."
-Third graders learn the two shapes of a dialogue sentence and the American rule that commas and periods tuck inside the closing mark.
+Quotation marks wrap the exact words a speaker says, and a comma connects the speech to its tag: "Let's go," said Maya.
+Third graders practice both shapes of a dialogue sentence and tuck commas and periods inside the closing mark.

-Free printable PDF, aligned to Common Core L.3.2.c.
-One skill per page, answer key on page two.
+Free printable PDF worksheet, aligned to Common Core L.3.2.c.

 The kind of sentences you'll fix